 This recipe bakes the cookies at a lower temperature for a longer time.

-3. Add the orange zest, mix well, then add the flour.
+2. CREAM the butter, sugar, and salt in the bowl of a stand mixer, for about 1 minute.
+Add the orange zest, mix well, then add the flour.
 Mix until completely incorporated (about 2 minutes).

-4. Turn the dough out onto a lightly floured surface and form a ball.
+3. TURN the dough out onto a lightly floured surface and form a ball.
 Flatten it out slightly with your hands, then roll to 1/2-inch thick.
 This is much thicker than other cookies you may have made.

-Though you’ll want to eat these right away, shortbread will stay fresh in an airtight container for about a week, or it can be frozen for several months.
+Shortbread will stay fresh in an airtight container for about a week, or it can be frozen for several months.